Policy and Basic Approach

 Promoting DX initiatives among human resources

-See the Human resource development page for information on “1.
-Securing human resources and developing core human resources” and “2.
-Developing human resources and promoting organization building that will create change”.
+Information regarding “Securing human resources and developing core human resources” and “Developing human resources and promoting organization building that will create change” is primarily presented on the human resources development page.

 Governance regarding human capital is integrated into the overall Group governance.
 The Human Resources Department of DOWA Holdings is taking the lead in strengthening the Company’s organizational capabilities while collaborating with other divisions, operating companies, and business sites.
 The department comprises four sections, which are responsible for recruitment and human resource development, human resources and organization, labor administration and global human resources, and health insurance and occupational health, respectively.
 Functions related to human resources typically include recruitment, human resource evaluation, human resource development, labor affairs, and the development of workplace environments.
 The four sections of the Human Resources Department have an organic relationship with these functions and serve to enhance them, which increases organizational power in turn.
 As for the organization of the Human Resources Department, the director serving as general manager of the department is under the direct supervision of the president.
 This system ensures that instructions and orders can be relayed to the Human Resources Department in a simpler and more effective manner.